 By K W Warburton, The Reluctant Spoonie

-With the launch of New Horizons this month, I’m going back in time and documenting my 14 year journey with the Animal Crossing games which also contains some bonus insights into my teenage years.
+With the launch of New Horizons this month, I’m going back in time and documenting my 14-year journey with the Animal Crossing games which also contains some bonus insights into my teenage years.
+My Animal Crossing mental health journey begins in 2006 with Wild World on the DS.

 Wild World (2006)